-- First, prep the potatoes by scrubbing and chopping into large chunks.
+- First, prep the potatoes by scrubbing and chopping them into large chunks.

 - Next, add the potatoes and chicken broth to the Instant Pot.
 Add lid, close the sealing lever, and cook at high pressure for 7 minutes.
 After the pressure cycle is complete, allow the pressure to naturally release for 10 minutes, then initiate a quick release of pressure, by turning the sealing lever.

 - Because these are no drain mashed potatoes, you can skip draining them in a colander.
 Simply mash the potatoes with a potato masher right in the pot.
 Stir in the heavy cream and add the butter.
 Top with fresh chopped chives and ground pepper, if desired.

 After pressure cooking, a bit of broth will be visible.
 After mashing, the potatoes will absorb the extra broth, becoming smooth and creamy!

 Serve them right away while warm.
 You can keep leftovers cooled to room temperature in an airtight container for up to three days.

 Frequently Asked Questions

 Absolutely these potatoes are a great make-ahead dish.
 After step one, allow them.
 Place them into a gallon-sized freezer bag and refrigerate for 1-3 days or freeze for up to 3 months.

 To serve, thaw the frozen potatoes in the refrigerator.
 Then reheat, mash, and mix with heavy cream and butter per the remainder of the recipe.

 Nope!
-Just add the potatoes and broth on the bottom of the pot for the fluffy, evenly cooked potatoes.
+Just add the potatoes and broth to the bottom of the pot for the fluffy, evenly cooked potatoes.

 Yes, with these easy modifications: after pressure cooking, drain off the leftover broth reserving it.
 Add 1/2 cup of milk in place of cream.
 Use the leftover broth as needed for the perfect consistency.